paulie-o74/paul_thomas_pt/README.md

 ## Deployment
 The website was deployed using GitHub Pages by following these steps:
-1. In the GitHub repository navigate to the Settings tab
+1. In the GitHub repository navigate to the Settings tab.
-2. On the left hand menu select Pages
+2. Select Pages from the menu on the left hand-side.
-3. For the source select Branch: master
+3. For the source select Branch: master.
-4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://4n4ru.github.io/CI_MS1_BodelschwingherHof/"
+4. After the webpage refreshes automaticaly a ribbon on the top says: "Your site is published at "https://rashdogg74.github.io/paul_thomas_pt/"

-You can for fork the repository by following these steps:
+You can fork the repository by following these steps:
-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-2. Click on Fork button in upper right hand corner
+2. Click on Fork button in upper right hand corner.

 You can clone the repository by following these steps:
-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-2. Locate the Code button above the list of files and click it
+2. Locate the Code button above the list of files and click it.
-3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard.
-4. Open Git Bash
+4. Open Git Bash.
-5. Change the current working directory to the one where you want the cloned directory
+5. Change the current working directory to the one where you want the cloned directory.
 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) 7.Press Enter to create your local clone.